malhaouit/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Project Structure

-This project includes 11 mandatory tasks and 4 advanced tasks.
+This project includes 20 mandatory tasks and 2 advanced tasks.

 ### Mandatory Tasks

 - **Task 0:** `If it's not tested it doesn't work`

 - **Task 1:** `Base class`
++ Files: __models//base.py, models//_/_init/_/_.py__
+In this task a Base class will be created

 - **Task 2:** `First Rectangle`